Personal protective equipment

 Personal protective equipment (PPE) is protective clothing, helmets, goggles, or other garments or equipment designed to protect the wearer's body from injury or infection.
-The hazards addressed by protective equipment include physical, electrical, heat, chemicals, biohazards, and airborne particulate matter.
+The hazards addressed by protective equipment include physical, electrical, heat, chemical, biohazards, and airborne particulate matter.
 Protective equipment may be worn for job-related occupational safety and health purposes, as well as for sports and other recreational activities.
 Protective clothing is applied to traditional categories of clothing, and protective gear applies to items such as pads, guards, shields, or masks, and others.
 PPE suits can be similar in appearance to a cleanroom suit.

 The purpose of personal protective equipment is to reduce employee exposure to hazards when engineering controls and administrative controls are not feasible or effective to reduce these risks to acceptable levels.
 PPE is needed when there are hazards present.
 PPE has the serious limitation that it does not eliminate the hazard at the source and may result in employees being exposed to the hazard if the equipment fails.

 Any item of PPE imposes a barrier between the wearer/user and the working environment.
 This can create additional strains on the wearer, impair their ability to carry out their work and create significant levels of discomfort.
 Any of these can discourage wearers from using PPE correctly, therefore placing them at risk of injury, ill-health or, under extreme circumstances, death.
 Good ergonomic design can help to minimise these barriers and can therefore help to ensure safe and healthy working conditions through the correct use of PPE.

 Practices of occupational safety and health can use hazard controls and interventions to mitigate workplace hazards, which pose a threat to the safety and quality of life of workers.
 The hierarchy of hazard controls provides a policy framework which ranks the types of hazard controls in terms of absolute risk reduction.
 At the top of the hierarchy are elimination and substitution, which remove the hazard entirely or replace the hazard with a safer alternative.
 If elimination or substitution measures cannot be applied, engineering controls and administrative controls – which seek to design safer mechanisms and coach safer human behavior – are implemented.
 Personal protective equipment ranks last on the hierarchy of controls, as the workers are regularly exposed to the hazard, with a barrier of protection.
 The hierarchy of controls is important in acknowledging that, while personal protective equipment has tremendous utility, it is not the desired mechanism of control in terms of worker safety.